-Medicaid and NCHC shall not cover hematopoietic stem-cell or bone marrow transplantation for AML when:
+- Medicaid and NCHC shall not cover hematopoietic stem-cell or bone marrow transplantation for Hodgkin's lymphoma in the following clinical situations: - 1.
+A second autologous stem-cell transplantation for relapsed lymphoma after a prior autologous HSCT; and

-- a. the medical criteria listed above are not met; or - b. the beneficiary's psychosocial history limits the beneficiary's ability to comply with pre- and post-transplant medical care; or - c. current beneficiary or caretaker non-compliance would make compliance with a disciplined medical regime improbable.
+- 2. Other uses of HSCT in beneficiaries with HL including initial therapy for newly diagnosed disease to consolidate a first complete remission. - b.
+Medicaid and NCHC shall not cover HSCT when the beneficiary's psychosocial history limits the beneficiary's ability to comply with pre- and post-transplant medical care. - c.
+Medicaid and NCHC shall not cover HSCT when current beneficiary or caretaker non-compliance would make compliance with a disciplined medical regime improbable.